fuad7161/Interview-Preparation/OOP_in_C++/README.md

 **Parameterized Constructors:** It is possible to initialize the object when it is created by using parameterized constructors.

 **Static Data Members:**static means, when we declear a variable with **static** we are just telling the compiler that only one copy of that variable will exist and that all objects of the class will share that variable.
+**Static Member Function:**
+**Nested Classes:**
+**Passing Object to Functions:**when an objcet is passing to a function, a copy of that object is made.
+This means that a new object comes into existence.
+When the function is terminates, the copy of the argument is destroyed.
+As its passing the copy object thats why its not creating the constructor again when we pass object in a function.